withr/withr.github.io/_posts/2015-11-10-show-your-blog-visitors-on-map-with-shiny.md

       L.trigger("change");
     }, "jsonp");
 ```
-And the following part was used to stop continue fetching IP information:
+And the following part is used to stop continue fetching IP information:

 ```
     if(L.val().length > 0) {